jvns/dns-summer-camp/packets/README.md

 * `authoritative.pcap`: Generated with `dig @198.41.0.4 example.com`.
 Request + response to an authoritative root nameserver to get the NS records for `example.com`.
 You'll need to make requests like this to an authoritative nameserver and parse the response.

 If you want, you can also generate your own pcap files with other cases you want to test with `sudo tcpdump -i any -p 53 -w output.pcap`.
+You can get the `.txt` version in Wireshark by right clicking the DNS section -> Copy -> Copy as hex stream.

 ### example of how to use the `.txt` file in a test